 So now that ADL has all this data, what comes next?
 What are you doing with it?

-We are sharing this data widely and are reaching out to governments, our partners in Jewish communities, NGOs and academia around the world to join us in analyzing these results and in considering how best to use this information in the ongoing effort to counteract anti-Semitism and promote Holocaust awareness.
+- We are sharing this data widely, as we have previously, and are reaching out to governments, our partners in Jewish communities, NGOs and academia around the world to join us in analyzing these results and in considering how best to use this information in the ongoing effort to counteract anti-Semitism and promote Holocaust awareness.

-Given the breadth and diversity of the results, we have no “single answer” solution to battling the complex phenomenon of anti-Semitism.
-However, ADL has expertise and resources which have been utilized to combat anti-Semitism in the United States and internationally, and we encourage governments and communities to consider adopting these and other tools and programs.
+- Given the breadth and diversity of the results, we have no “single answer” solution to battling the complex phenomenon of anti-Semitism.
+However, ADL has expertise and resources which have been utilized to combat anti-Semitism in the United States and internationally, and we encourage governments, communities and individuals to consider adopting these and other action steps.